-- T. H. Cormen, C. E. Leiserson, R. L. Rivest and C. Stein: Introduction to Algorithms, MIT Press, 2009 (3rd edition) - J. Kleinberg and É. Tardos: Algorithm Design, Pearson, 2005 - S. S. Skiena: The Algorithm Design Manual, Springer, 2008 (2nd edition)
+- T. H. Cormen, C. E. Leiserson, R. L. Rivest and C. Stein: Introduction to Algorithms [11] - J. Kleinberg and É. Tardos: Algorithm Design [40] - S. S. Skiena: The Algorithm Design Manual [52]

 Time complexity

 The efficiency of algorithms is important in competitive programming.
 Usually, it is easy to design an algorithm that solves the problem slowly, but the real challenge is to invent a fast algorithm.
 If the algorithm is too slow, it will get only partial points or no points at all.